rai-project/rai/user_guide.md

 different software packages for different users as required.
 This practice creates a number of issues, such as the following:

 - A lot of workload on system Admins who need to maintain those accounts and VMs.
-This is particularly problematic if the number of users are large - think of an on-line education secnario where there can be thousands of students doing the programming work, each with a slightly different programming enviroment (say for their final projects).
+This is particularly problematic if the number of users are large - think of an on-line education scenario where there can be thousands of students doing the programming work, each with a slightly different programming environment (say for their final projects).
 - A hard-to-maintain software dependency environment, especially when users share the same server or VM.
 System Admins have to either install the union of all software packages for all users (which sometimes is impossible because of the potential conflict software version dependency), or maintain a separate virtual installation environment for each users.
 - A low utilization of precious system resources - this is especially bad when users sometimes require an exclusive access of the resources (such as GPU) whenever the users need to run their jobs.
-A common and easy practice is for System Admins to allocate those resources to users with exclusive access privilage for a certain period of time (even if the users do not necessarily need to run the jobs all the time).
+A common and easy practice is for System Admins to allocate those resources to users with exclusive access privilege for a certain period of time (even if the users do not necessarily need to run the jobs all the time).
 - A bad user experience for users - as users will have to constantly contact System Admins to make their software installment requests and wait for (or waste) some time to get their issues resolved by System Admins.
 Or users will have to